 Malawi’s national tree – the Mulanje cedar (Widdringtonia whytei) – occurs naturally only in the Mulanje Mountain Biosphere Reserve.
 Cedar forest cover has declined drastically in the last thirty years and as a result, Mulanje Cedar is now almost extinct.
 A sudden and drastic decline in the population is due to over-exploitation for timber (it is a preferred material for construction) and an increase in the frequency of wild fire, the result of burning areas of forest for agriculture.

-Mulanje Cedar is a high value timber tree.
-The steep decline in populations has resulted in a loss of income for communities living around the mountain.
-An additional side effect from the loss of this previously dominant tree species is increased soil erosion and floods due to rapid water run-off from the mountain during rainy seasons.
+The Mulanje cedar is a high value timber tree.
+The steep decline in populations has resulted in a loss of income for the communities living around the mountain.
+An additional side effect from the loss of this previously dominant tree species is increased soil erosion and floods, due to rapid water run-off from the mountain during rainy seasons.
 Flash flooding resulted in the loss of 18 lives in 2016.
 The tree is now Critically Endangered and at risk of extinction in its natural habitat if action is not taken immediately to restore it.

-The project is jointly led by the Global Trees Campaign, Mulanje Mountain Conservation Trust and the Forestry Research Institute of Malawi, and will work closely with local communities and officials.
+The project is jointly led by GTC, Mulanje Mountain Conservation Trust and the Forestry Research Institute of Malawi, and works closely with local communities and officials.

 This project is funded by the UK Department for International Development (DfID) Darwin Initiative.
 Read more about the launch of this project here.